-- Fill bowl halfway with water, add ice for ice water bath.
+- Fill a bowl halfway with water, add ice for an ice water bath.

-- Using mandolin, thinly slice peeled potatoes into ice water, and allow to soak for 15-minutes.
+- Using a mandolin, thinly slice peeled potatoes into ice water and allow to soak for 15-minutes.

 - Prep herbs and green onions.

-- Lay kitchen towel on counter and remove 2-dozen potato slices from ice water and place on towel.
+- Lay kitchen towel on the counter and remove 2-dozen potato slices from ice water and place it on a towel.
 Lay another towel on top and pat dry, leaving remaining slices in ice water to prevent browning.

 - Lightly spray two small skillets with vegetable oil and arrange a dozen potato slices concentrically in each and season with salt and pepper.

-- Transfer skillets to stovetop, turn burners on med-heat, and cover with lid and cook for 5-minutes
+- Transfer skillets to the stovetop, turn burners on med-heat, and cover with a lid and cook for 5-minutes

 - Remove lid and allow to cook on med-heat for 10-minutes.

-- Slightly loosen galette from skillet with spatula and swirl galette in pan.
+- Slightly loosen galette from skillet with spatula and swirl galette in a pan.

 - When edges are crisped and curled, flip galette, season other side and cook for an additional 5-minutes.

-- Repeat process for remaining slices always giving a little spritz of oil to the pan for each batch.
+- Repeat the process for remaining slices, always giving a little spritz of oil to the pan for each batch.